-- 1. All classes should be public in this assignment, and thus in their own file. - 2.
-Override the toString method of your Place class to return an appropriate string representation.
-For example, the Place for Bryn Mawr should return "Bryn Mawr, PA". - 3.
+- 1. All classes should be public in this assignment, and thus each in their own file. - 2.
 Write a new class LocatedPlace that is a subclass of Place.
-Include appropriate instance variables, constructor and getters. - 4.
-The LocatedPlace class must also have an overridden toString method that includes the location information in the string returned.
-For example, for Bryn Mawr it would return the string "Bryn Mawr, PA 40.02 -75.31". - 5.
+Include appropriate instance variables, constructor and getters. - The LocatedPlace class must have an overridden toString method that includes the location information in the string returned.
+For example, a LocatedPlace representing Bryn Mawr would return the string "Bryn Mawr, PA 40.02 -75.31". - 4.
 Write a new class PopulatedPlace that is a subclass of LocatedPlace.
-Include appropriate instance variables, constructor and getters. - The PopulatedPlace class must also override the toString method to include the place's population in the string.
-For Bryn Mawr, this would yield "Bryn Mawr, PA 40.02 -75.31 21103".

-7. Modify the readZipCodes method from LookupZip to read both data files, constructing an ArrayList of Places and returns it.
+Include appropriate instance variables, constructor and getters. - 5.
+The PopulatedPlace class must also override the toString method to include the place's population in the string.
+A PopulatedPlace representing Bryn Mawr should return the string "Bryn Mawr, PA 40.02 -75.31 21103". - 6.
+Modify the readZipCodes method from LookupZip to read both data files, constructing an ArrayList of Places and returns it.
 If a place's population is known, it will be represented by a PopulatedPlace object; otherwise, if a place's location is known, it will be represented by a LocatedPlace object; otherwise it will be represented by a Place object.